tarwn/lessthandot-hugo/blogs/content/posts/2011-02-15-trapping-errors-when-working-with.md

 Beautiful, Even using a non existent linked server name is caught when using it inside an EXEC statement.

 As you can see it is possible to trap a problem with linked servers if you wrap it inside an Exec statement which you could not trap otherwise.
-One thing you can&#8217;t trap however is a timeout.
+One thing you can't trap however is a timeout.

 Here are some of the error messages I trapped on my boxes

-Cannot fetch a row from OLE DB provider &#8220;MSDASQL&#8221; for linked server &#8220;Test&#8221;.
+Cannot fetch a row from OLE DB provider “MSDASQL” for linked server “Test”.

-Cannot initialize the data source object of OLE DB provider &#8220;MSDASQL&#8221; for linked server &#8220;Test&#8221;.
+Cannot initialize the data source object of OLE DB provider “MSDASQL” for linked server “Test”.

-The OLE DB provider &#8220;MSDASQL&#8221; for linked server &#8220;Test&#8221; could not INSERT INTO table &#8220;[MSDASQL]&#8221;.
+The OLE DB provider “MSDASQL” for linked server “Test” could not INSERT INTO table “[MSDASQL]”.

-The OLE DB provider &#8220;MSDASQL&#8221; for linked server &#8220;Test&#8221; reported an error committing the current transaction.
+The OLE DB provider “MSDASQL” for linked server “Test” reported an error committing the current transaction.

 Hope you learned something and hopefully this will help you in your troubles with linked servers